Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

 For a more in-depth guide check out this blog on <a style="font-weight: bold;" href="/blog/enneagram/beginners-guide-to-determining-your-enneagram-type" >determining your enneagram type for a beginner</a>.

+## Wrap up

+By understanding your Enneagram type, you can gain insight into your strengths and weaknesses, and identify areas for personal growth.
+You can also gain insight into other people's thinking feeling and actions.
+The potential applications are only limited by your own creativity.

 Go here to check out <a style="font-weight: bold;" href="/blog/enneagram/enneagram-faqs" >Enneagram FAQs</a>.

-## Conclusion

-By understanding your Enneagram type, you can gain insight into your strengths and weaknesses, and identify areas for personal growth.
-But you can also gain insight into others and the potential applications are only limited by your own creativity.

-If you found this helpful, sign up and join 9takes below ⬇️.
-Of course, you are free to decline, but there is much more to explore. 🚀

 <svelte:head>